Hamsa1913/holbertonschool-simple_shell/README.md

-# C - Simple Shell.
+# C - Simple Shell

 The Goal - Building a simple shell that listens, understands and run commands.